-I am incoming faculty at the University of Chicago in MGCB and currently an NIH K99 scholar at UC Santa Barbara as a Helen Hay Whitney Foundation fellow.
+I am incoming faculty at the University of Chicago in MGCB and currently an NIH K99 scholar at UC Santa Barbara, where I work with Sebastian Streichan and Boris Shraiman.
 My PhD work at the University of Chicago with William Irvine focused on the mechanical behavior of soft materials such as thin elastic sheets and metamaterials.
 This work revealed that amorphous structures can support topologically insulating phases of matter, explored how curvature controls the energetics and paths of cracks in thin sheets, explained fracture patterns in nanoparticle sheets stamped on corrugated substrates, and related findings.
 I bring this background in physics and mechanics to questions in morphogenesis.
-In my undergraduate years, I studied how fluid flows affect the evolution of dwarf galaxies.
+In my undergraduate years, I studied dwarf galaxies.